AckerlyXu/heima/articles/storage/storage-premium-storage.md

 To get started with Azure Premium Storage, visit [Get started for 1rmb trial](https://www.azure.cn/pricing/1rmb-trial/).

-For information on migrating your existing VMs to Premium Storage, see [Migrating existing Azure Windows VM to Managed Disks](../virtual-machines/virtual-machines-windows-convert-unmanaged-to-managed-disks.md) or [Migrating an existing Azure Linux VM to Managed Disks](../virtual-machines/virtual-machines-linux-convert-unmanaged-to-managed-disks.md).

 > [!NOTE]
 > Premium Storage is currently supported in most regions.